love8587/prisma2-docs/data-modeling.md

 Models are typically spelled in [PascalCase](http://wiki.c2.com/?PascalCase) and use the _singular_ form (e.g. `User` instead of `Users`).

-Technically, a model can be named anything that adheres to this regular expressions:
+Technically, a model can be named anything that adheres to this regular expression:

 ```
 [A-Za-z_][A-Za-z0-9_]*